DangerKlippers/danger-klipper/docs/MPC.md

 ## Additional Details

-Please refer to that the excellent Marlin MPC Documentation for information on the model derivations, tuning methods, and heat transfer coefficents used in this feature.
+Please refer to that the excellent Marlin MPC Documentation for information on the model derivations, tuning methods, and heat transfer coefficients used in this feature.

 # Acknowledgements

-This feature is a port of the Marlin MPC implementation and all credit goes to their team and community for pioneering this feature for open source 3D printing.
-The Marlin MPC documentation and github pages were heavily referenced and in some cases directly copied and edited to create this document.
+This feature is a port of the Marlin MPC implementation, and all credit goes to their team and community for pioneering this feature for open source 3D printing.
+The Marlin MPC documentation and github pages were heavily referenced and, in some cases directly copied and edited to create this document.

 - Marlin MPC Documentation: [https://marlinfw.org/docs/features/model_predictive_control.html]
 - GITHUB PR that implemented MPC in Marlin: [https://github.com/MarlinFirmware/Marlin/pull/23751]